bkataru-workshop/vdkio/README.md

      - Further refinement and optimization for performance and stability
      - More comprehensive live testing for production readiness

-### Preliminary Implementations
+### Preliminary and Planned Implementations

-The following features have preliminary implementations with basic unit tests.
-These implementations are functional but require thorough testing with live streams and more comprehensive tests for production use.

-**Note:** For formats listed under "Preliminary Implementations" and "Other Planned Implementations", live testing URLs are required for full validation and feature parity.
-Basic implementations and unit tests are provided, but comprehensive testing with live streams is essential for production readiness.
+While live testing URLs are essential for full validation and production readiness, we provide preliminary implementations with basic unit tests for formats that currently lack live testing capabilities.
+This approach ensures:

+1. **Basic Functionality:** Core features are implemented and unit tested
+2. **Format Compatibility:** Basic compatibility with the format specifications
+3. **Integration Readiness:** Groundwork for future live testing and validation
+4. **Development Continuity:** Progress continues while awaiting live testing resources

+**Note:** These implementations should be considered experimental until validated with live streams.
+They provide a foundation for testing and development but are not recommended for production use without comprehensive live testing.

 1. **Format Support:**
    - **AAC Format:** Basic implementation of AAC file format support (muxer/demuxer) with unit tests only.
 Needs live stream testing and more comprehensive tests.